ONLYOFFICE/docspace-api-sdk-swift/docs/FilesSettingsAPI.md

     open class func hideConfirmConvert(hideConfirmConvertRequestDto: HideConfirmConvertRequestDto? = nil, completion: @escaping (_ data: ModuleWrapper?, _ error: Error?) -> Void)
 ```

+Hides the confirmation dialog for saving the file copy in the original format when converting a file.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/hide-confirm-convert/).